Wolverine (Ultimate Marvel character): Other versions

 Cable was then revealed to have unsheathed claws identical to Wolverine's from his organic arm.
 As the X-Men believed the Professor to be dead, Cable actually transported him back to the future to prepare him for the battle with Apocalypse.
 Bishop, who had pretended that he was against Cable, was trying to build an X-team strong enough to defeat Apocalypse under orders of the US Government.
 When they returned to the present, S.H.I.E.L.D. was attacking Apocalypse, who defeated them with ease.

 While Apocalypse was able to repel all attacks with ease, the armored Xavier/Onslaught convinced Jean to aid as Cable in his own armor pleads to Bishop and his team.
 Meanwhile Jean was momentarily shocked about the professor being back, and Jean, Cyclops, Toad, and Iceman were no longer in Apocalypse's control due to Xavier's honed abilities.
 Cable revealed that he and Bishop were in it together all along and that Professor X was the key to stopping Apocalypse.
 Wolverine jumped in at the end of Cable's explanation and told them all to start fighting.
 Professor X and Jean shared a tender moment on a rocky peak, told her what to do and then Apocalypse jumps in.
 Xavier tried to wipe out Apocalypse psychically, but Cable's plan backfires as Apocalypse somehow resisted.
 Apocalypse destroyed Xavier's helmet, giving him a bloody nose, and as he was about to kill Cable, Xavier used his enhanced telekinesis but to little effect.

 As Apocalypse was about to kill Xavier, Jean begged the Phoenix God to help him, to which it told her it knew she would eventually beg for it.
 The Phoenix was then unleashed and Jean destroyed Apocalypse, reverting him back into Nathaniel Essex/Sinister, followed by her making sure no one remembers Apocalypse except for the X-Men.
 The people who had died came back to life and Wolverine's body/healing factor were fully restored, effectively diverting the possibility of his becoming this version of himself.

 In other media

+Film

+Elements of Ultimate Wolverine's backstory (as well as his mainstream counterpart's) were incorporated into the movie X-Men Origins: Wolverine.